 One of Let Grow’s goals is to make it easy and normal for parents to give their kids some old-fashioned, character-building freedom.
-That’s what Utah did by passing the nation’s first Free-Range Parenting Law in March of 2018.
+That’s what Utah did by passing the nation’s first Free-Range Parenting Law in March of 2018, and that's what the town of Ithaca, NY, did in November, 2018, passing a Proclamation declaring its support for kids out and about.

-Should your state or town want to reassure parents that they don’t have to “helicopter,” the info below explains how to get started on a Free-Range Law, why it's a good idea, and how it helps families.
+Should your state or town want to reassure parents that they don’t have to “helicopter,” the info below explains how to get started on a law (which is state-wide) or a proclamation (which can be statewide or local, and carries less legal weight).
+We also explain why this kind of policy is a good idea, and how it helps families.

 DOWNLOAD SAMPLE LANGUAGE FOR THE FREE-RANGE PARENTING LAW

 DO WE REALLY NEED A FREE-RANGE PARENTING LAW OR LET GROW PROCLAMATION?

 HERE'S WHY: Good, caring parents are getting arrested for giving their kids - by choice or by necessity - a bit of freedom.